ZeusWPI/wolk/README.md

 - Run `asdf install`
 - Run `mix setup` to install all the dependencies
 - Start the services in the docker compose file or your postgres & minio servers
-- Run `mix ecto.create` to create your database
+- Run `mix ecto.setup` to create your database
 - Run `mix phx.server` to start you development server

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.